caramonp/holbertonschool-web_back_end/0x14-queuing_system_in_js/README.md

-0x14.
-Queuing System in JS
+<h1>0x14.
+Queuing System in JS</h1>
+For this project you need the command npm i to instals all dependencies

+Author
+Carolina Ramón